 Hand Problems & Pain

-If you have been diagnosed with any hand problem including arthritis, carpal tunnel syndrome, ganglion cysts or pain, turn to the hand experts of The Philadelphia Hand Center, P.C.
-Named a Top Hospital for Hands by Philadelphia magazine, our physicians provide specialized diagnosis, treatment and rehabilitation for injuries and conditions relating to the hand, wrist, elbow and shoulders.
+If you have been diagnosed with any hand problem including arthritis, carpal tunnel syndrome, ganglion cysts or pain, turn to the hand experts of Philadelphia Hand to Shoulder Center, named a Top Hospital for Hands by Philadelphia magazine, our physicians provide specialized diagnosis, treatment and rehabilitation for injuries and conditions relating to the hand, wrist, elbow and shoulders.

 We are the first facility in the country to integrate the specialties of hand and arm surgeries with associated rehabilitative therapies.
 Our interests include but are not limited to: